-The 2014 Adopted Budget invests in violence prevention and education and training for young adults, targeting 18- to 24-year-olds.
-Young adults typically age out of many supportive services at age 18, but the need for continued support often remains. p>The 2014 Adopted Budget provides \$250,000 for young adult job training efforts that lost federal funding.
+The 2014 Proposed Budget invests in violence prevention and education and training for young adults, targeting 18- to 24-year-olds.
+Young adults typically age out of many supportive services at age 18, but the need for continued support often remains.
+Building on the success of the Seattle Youth Violence Prevention Initiative, the 2014 Proposed Budget invests \$240,000 to provide case management support for young adults at risk for involvement in violence.

+In addition, the 2014 Proposed Budget provides \$250,000 for young adult job training efforts that lost federal funding.
 Young adults who are hard hit by poverty, unemployment, homelessness, crime and lack of high school completion have a more difficult path into the labor force.
 Apprenticeships and education with a building industry-validated curriculum will prepare disadvantaged youth for demand-driven careers in the construction-related fields.
 This funding will bridge the gap to sustain education and training for young adults in anticipation that competitive federal funds may be awarded in late 2014.
 Some of these services will be provided at Seattle Public School's new Interagency Academy hub site in southeast Seattle.
 The increased investment in construction job training through HSD will complement the City's Seattle Conservation Corps, administered by Parks, and the Target Hire program, administered by the Department of Finance and Administrative Services (FAS), to promote training and employment of workers in construction careers.